 Read on to find out the best ways to connect a headset to a TV.
-You may also be interested in learning how to get a headset to work on Xbox or PlayStation, since most content available on television can be viewed through a console.
+You may also be interested in learning how to get a headset to work on Xbox or PlayStation since most content available on television can be viewed through a console.
+And if you’re playing a game but can’t help but be distracted by an echo, be sure to read our guide on disabling the echo on a gaming headset.

 For most wired headsets, you’ll plug the 3.5 mm cord into the audio jack on the TV to listen to your content.
 Bluetooth or other wireless headphones for gaming can take additional work.
-Unfortunately, however, you probably can’t use a USB-based wireless gaming headset because most USB ports on modern TVs don’t have a soundcard.
+Unfortunately, you probably can’t use a USB-based wireless gaming headset because most USB ports on modern TVs don’t have a sound card.

 If your TV doesn’t have Bluetooth capabilities, you’ll need an adapter to connect your Bluetooth headset.